Commitment to managing the project with the Owner's best interests in mind

 Thompson Turner Construction was hired by Spartanburg School District 2 to provide CM At-Risk services for the construction of the new Boiling Springs High School, located on a site adjacent to the existing high school.
 The project includes a new 320,000-square-foot, 85-classroom high school and the renovation of the existing high school into the 9th grade academy.
 Highlights of the project include establishing the position of the building in relationship to the site keeping in mind access, connectivity to the existing BSHS and solar orientation, providing a safe and secure setting, enhancing the indoor/outdoor connection, incorporating views and natural daylight throughout the building, and developing a welcoming and clear identity for the site that will be pleasing to the community.

 Mt.
 Pleasant, SC

-111 Coleman and Parking Deck project is a 40,000 SQ Class A office space that is a four-story building located adjacent to famous Shem Creek in Mt.
+111 Coleman and Parking Deck project is a 40,000 SF, Class A office space that is a four-story building located adjacent to famous Shem Creek in Mt.
 Pleasant, SC.
-The site also borders the busy Coleman Blvd, and historic Mill Street in the Old Village of Mt.
+The site also borders the busy Coleman Boulevard, and historic Mill Street in the Old Village of Mt.
 Pleasant.
 The office space is elevated above two levels of precast concrete parking deck due to the flood zone requirements.
 The office space has a common lobby for tenants to enter and exit.
-The building and parking structure include over 400 each, 80′ long prestress concrete piles.
+The building and parking structure each include over 400, 80 foot long prestress concrete piles.
 The exterior building envelope consists of precast panels with inlaid brick.
 There is an additional two levels of precast parking structure adjacent to the office space for use by the office tenants and the public for better access to Shem Creek and its businesses.
 The unique site location created unique challenges for both design and construction such as closely regulated building aesthetics, flood zone, soil type, seismic zone, wind speed category, minimal site access and staging, and major Mt.
 Pleasant festivals.